-Brewery patrons are adventurous and likely have been to many breweries before because they enjoy the experience.
-But their friends they drag along probably don't share the same feelings.
-This happened all the time at Second Line, where a regular would bring in a few friends that had never been to a brewery and assume their domestic go-to grows on trees already in the bottle.
+Brewery patrons are adventurous and have likely been to many breweries before because they enjoy the experience and the beer.
+But their friends they drag along may not share the same feelings.
+This happened all the time at the brewery.
+Regulars would bring in a few friends who drink nothing but pale domestic lagers.
 These types of beer drinker WILL NOT go out of their comfort zone.
 I can't tell you how many times I asked confused looking first-timers "What kind of beer do you normally drink?" already knowing the answer in my head.
-Second Line had several "lighter" beers, but even these were often too much for your typical domestic slammer.
-If I had a brewery, I'd have a light colored session beer specifically tailored to the non-adventurous customers that showed up.
-And i'd be happy to have them.
+We had several "lighter" beers on tap, but even these were often too "heavy" for your typical domestic beer drinker.
+If I had a brewery of my own, I'd have a light colored session beer on tap specifically tailored to non-adventurous customers.
+And I'd be happy to have them.

 This is something I noticed over time.
-We had beers with cool names that had nothing to do with what kind of beer it was, and then we had some that had some characteristic of the beer in the name.
-For example, let's say your brewery has two IPA's on tap, each similar in style and characteristic, but one is brewed with orange peel.
-The IPA section of your beer list looks like this:
+We had beers with cool names that had nothing to do with what kind of beer it was, and then we had some that had some characteristic of the beer built into into the name.
+For example, let's say your brewery has two IPA's on tap, each similar in style and characteristics, but one is brewed with orange peel.
+The IPA section of your tap list looks like this:

 Orange Crush - A west coast style IPA brewed with orange peel, 5.9%

 Rally Hawk - A west coast style IPA dry hopped with Galaxy, 6.1%